$0 Victoria Foster Care Quick-Start Checklist

 Care by Secretary Order — The Secretary of DFFH has guardianship; the child is placed in foster or kinship care with longer-term planning underway.

-Long-Term Guardianship Order — Longer-term state guardianship, typically for children who need stability but for whom a Permanent Care Order is not yet appropriate.
+Long-Term Care Order — Longer-term state involvement with a stable care arrangement, for children who need ongoing protection but for whom a Permanent Care Order is not yet appropriate.

 Permanent Care Order (PCO) — Transfers guardianship to the permanent carers; DFFH exits; care continues until the child turns 18.